 - If you're travelling between France and Spain, check out this article.

 You can make seat reservations through the DiscoverEU Travel app.
-If you’re already in France, you can also make your seat reservations in-person at the train station.
-This can be done at a ticket desk (instructions can be found on the bottom of this page).
+If you’re already in France, you can also make your seat reservations in person at the train station.
+This can be done at a ticket desk (instructions can be found at the bottom of this page).
 If you want to book a seat reservation at a ticket desk in France, tell them that you’re an Interrail Pass holder.
-We advise to make your seat reservations as early as possible, especially when travelling in summer.
+We advise you to make your seat reservations as early as possible, especially when travelling in summer.